-Computer vision is a field that has undergone great development in recent years and it is becoming more widespread, both among engineering and industry, as well as in everyday activities and consumer/user applications.
+Computer vision is a field that has undergone great development in recent years and it is becoming more widespread, both among the industry, as well as in everyday activities and consumer/user applications.

 The goal of this post/article is to help researchers, developers and enthusiasts involved in computer vision to gain an overview over some of the most popular and widely used software libraries and tools in this field.